 Gardening in large containers and raised beds is the best option in many situations, such as when poor local soil conditions make it difficult to garden.
 Fill a few large containers with potting soil or good purchased topsoil, and you need not worry about your garden soil at all.
 And making use of recycled materials to make raised beds appeals to a gardener's natural fondness for self-sufficiency.

 So you might think that using old automotive tires to create a tire garden makes perfect sense.
 After all, the size is just right for filling with your own soil mixture and growing vegetables like potatoes and tomatoes.
 Yet few subjects are more hotly debated among gardeners than whether or not it is safe to grow edibles in used tires.
-And unfortunately, there is not definitive conclusions on whether this practice environmentally sound or potentially hazardous.
+And unfortunately, there are no definitive conclusions on whether this practice environmentally sound or potentially hazardous.

 Proponents of both positions are fierce in their beliefs.
 Advocates of tire gardens point out that disposing of old tires is a severe environmental problem, and since tire gardening repurposes them for use as garden planters, it is a good green solution.

 On the other side, opponents rightly point out that tires are filled with a host of chemicals and metals, some of which are known or suspected carcinogens.
 They argue that it is pure foolhardiness to grow edibles near such materials.

 To which the advocates counter that the toxic materials become free in the environment only when the tires are burned.
 They argue that because tire gardening prevents tires from being burned, it actually helps the environment.